Center for Additive Manufacturing of Metals (CAMM)

 The Center for Additive Manufacturing of Metals (CAMM) is a center focused on additive manufacturing of metals based at the Advanced Manufacturing Center (AMC) on the campus of the University of Maine.
 CAMM is committed to leading the way for Maine’s businesses to familiarize themselves with additive metal manufacturing (AMM) technology, as well as workforce development and training and to facilitate the mass adoption of AMM technology in Maine.

 Additive metal manufacturing (AMM) is the process of fusing small (10-50µm) metal particles together to form physical parts.
 Our current system, the Studio System+™ by Desktop Metal, uses Bound Metal Deposition™ (metal powder mixed with wax and a polymer binder extruded layer by layer) to create metal structures that have similar properties to metal parts produced via casting or subtractive processes (e.g., milling, turning).
-For more information, check out Desktop Metal’s best practices for model design here.
+For more information, be sure to visit Desktop Metal’s website or read their best practices for design.

 At CAMM, we strive to help Maine businesses reach their greatest potential by utilizing the latest in AMM technology to reduce pricing and increase speed of development on tooling, fixturing, and complex shapes and parts.
 We take your core concepts and work out the details of how to build it.
 No idea is too big or too small!